 What is needed to register a company in Cyprus?

-All documents and information required for Cyprus Company formation are based on the compliance provisions of the resepective EU Directives, including the EU Anti-Money-Laundering Directive.
+All documents and information required for Cyprus Company formation and registration are based on the compliance provisions of the resepective EU Directives, including the EU Anti-Money-Laundering Directive.

 - Our Natural Person application form, filled and signed by the beneficial owner(s).

 - Certified copy of a valid international passport or ID.